typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel/README.md

 For a comprehensive ES6 build / testing / publishing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module along with transpiling ES6 sources with Babel, pre-publish script detection, ESDoc dependencies, testing with Mocha / Istanbul and an Istanbul instrumentation hook for JSPM / SystemJS tests.
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm-scripts](https://github.com/typhonjs-node-npm-scripts) organization on GitHub.

+Please also take note of this major NPM publish bug that affects a wide range of Node / NPM versions.
+Basically, there is a chance that publishing may omit files.
+It has bitten TyphonJS NPM module publishing many times.

 ------

 To configure the build script provide this entry in `package.json` scripts entry: